jmgiorgi-10/drone-facial-tracking/README.md

 sudo apt-get install ros-kinetic-pid   (replace 'kinetic' with corresponding ROS release)

-Optimal PID terms will be added, as well as support for vertical tracking movements.
+Optimal PID terms will be added soon, as well as support for vertical tracking movements.